Proving the existence of localized patterns, periodic solutions, and branches of periodic solutions in the 1D Thomas model: Localized Solutions

 \begin{theorem}[\bf Fifth Localized Solution in Thomas] Let $\nu = 0.228, \nu_1 = 8, \nu_2 = 0.9498,$\\$ \nu_3 = 0.2799999, \nu_4 = 21, \nu_5 = 64.04$.
 Moreover, let $r_0 \bydef 4 \times 10^{-11}$.
 Then there exists a unique solution $\tilde{\mbf{u}}$ to \eqref{eq : gen_model} in $\overline{B_{r_0}(\overline{\mbf{u}})} \subset \mathcal{H}_{e}$ and we have that $\|\tilde{\mbf{u}}-\overline{\mbf{u}}\|_{\mathcal{H}} \leq r_0$. \end{theorem} \begin{proof} Choose $N_0 = 2100, N = 2100, d = 62$.
 The proof is obtained similarly to that of Theorem \ref{th : spike in thomas}.
 In particular, we find { } and prove that these values satisfy Theorem \ref{th: radii polynomial}. \end{proof}

 We have now completed our rigorous study of localized patterns in \eqref{eq:thomas}.
 We provided explicit estimates which allow for one to prove localized solutions in this model, which partially answers the question asked by the authors of \cite{thomas_1d}.
+Note that the approximate solutions we used in these proofs are chosen merely to demonstrate our approach.
+We did not choose them in an attempt to provide any additional insight on the dynamics or bifurcation structure to the Thomas model itself.
+The methodology to rigorously validate solutions by itself does not provide insight into the dynamics nor the bifurcation structure of the Thomas model.
+Finding an approximate solution for use in a rigorous proof whose result would have dynamical significance is outside the scope of this paper.
 To provide more rigorous results, we now move to periodic solutions.